mindhash/amols.blog/content/posts/2020-09-11-competing-with-look-alikes.md

   - "Product Management"
   - "Product-Led Growth"
   - "Startup"
-description: "You don't need to copy if you know what to do.
-Instead of playing a catch up game, you can drive that attention  inward and get better results."
+description: "Instead of playing a catch up game, you can drive that attention  inward and get better results."
 canonical: ''
 prev: "/product-led-growth/ship-products-faster"
 next: "/product-led-growth/17-questions-to-ask-before-you-startup"